 FormElement can be selected by calling

-setSelectedFormElement, you can query for the selected form element by
+setSelectedFormElement; you can query for the selected form element with

 exitCurrentlyActiveMode.
-We also have set of listeners that can be registered on
+We also have a set of listeners that can be registered on

 PdfFragment for listening to form element updates, selection changes, and clicks.
 Take a look at